 I just read that leafy greens are a cause of a lot of food-borne illnesses, but I also know they are supposed to be really good for you.
 If I am on an immunosuppressed diet (aka neutropenic diet), should I stay away from them?

 What a dilemma!
 Dark leafy greens, such as kale, collards, broccoli, and spinach, are among the most nutrient-dense vegetables.
 So they are frequently recommended for people living with cancer.
 The short answer to your question is, no you shouldn’t stay away from them.
 But when eating greens, you do have to follow excellent food safety practices.

+But at home it is a different matter.
 To avoid these harmful bacteria, fruits and vegetables that are to be eaten raw have to be washed thoroughly.
 The best way is by holding the food under running water and brushing with a vegetable brush.
 Additionally, some people soak the food in vinegar water or a commercial rinse.

 Be the first to leave a review.